 I am aware that making one is a labor intensive task especially on the soy bean processing part.
 Since I like doing things from scratch (which has its pros and cons), I never thought of looking for other alternatives.
 Who knew that using extra soft tofu is the answer – I honestly had no idea.
 This is one good example on how we benefit from your comments.
 To all those who commented and gave their suggestions and opinions, thank you.
 Please keep them coming.

 - 22 ounces extra soft tofu

 - ½ cup uncooked sago pearls (you can also make sago using this other sago recipe)

 - Pour 4 cups of water in a cooking pot and bring to a boil.

 - Put-in the tapioca pearls and cook for 40 minutes in medium heat.

-- Turn off the heat and let the tapioca pearls sit on the cooking pot until room temperature is achieved.
+- Turn off the heat and let the sago pearls sit on the cooking pot until room temperature is achieved.
 Set aside.

 - Put-in 1 cup of brown sugar once the water starts to boil.
-Mix well and simmer for 1 minute.
+Mix well and simmer until the mixture becomes thick.
 Set aside.

 - Transfer the extra soft tofu in a glass or mug then heat in a microwave oven for a minute.